-After injection, the radiotracer eventually accumulates in the kidneys, where it gives off energy in the form of gamma rays.
+After injection, the radiotracer eventually travels to the kidneys, where it gives off energy in the form of gamma rays.
 This energy is detected by a device called a gamma camera.
-The camera works with a computer to measure the amount of radiotracer absorbed by the body and to produce special pictures offering details on both the structure and function of organs and tissues.
+The camera works with a computer to produce special pictures offering details on both the structure and function of organs and tissues.

 What are some common uses of the procedure?